HarryLMoss/Tarini/README.md

 The `Theory/` directory contains the primary source material underpinning Tarini's musical architecture — classical Sanskrit treatises and sruti research that inform the tuning systems, harmonic decisions, and therapeutic application layer.
 This is not background reading; it is the design specification.

-The `DroneVoice` DSP class is intentionally isolated — stateless beyond its own phase accumulators — designed from the outset for portability to bare-metal Embedded C, MATLAB prototyping, or a VST plugin target.
+The `DroneVoice` DSP class is intentionally isolated — stateless beyond its own phase accumulators — designed from the outset for portability to future embedded audio targets, MATLAB prototyping, or a VST plugin target.

 ---